chevah/geck/docs/office/onboarding.rst

 We are far from single-sign-on and while working on this project you will have many different accounts.

-For GitHub you can create a new account or use your current account and ask to be part of our GitHub organisations (Chevah and ProAtria) and our core team.
-Ensure that in git-config, your user.email is the Pro:Atria email when working in the Chevah project repositories.

 We use Skype for phone calls.
-Use the dedicated ProAtria Skype account as the official tools to collaborate with the team and to make phone calls.
+Use the dedicated Skype account as the official tools to collaborate with the team and to make phone calls.

 **Ask our system administrators for all of the followings:**